samuelbigos/samuelbigos.github.io/_posts/2025-06-09-lets-paint-cthulhu.markdown

 <img class="full" src="/assets/2025-06-08-cthulhu-painting/R0001200.JPG" />

-Start by painting all water with pure Night Blue.
+I started by painting all water with pure Night Blue.

 <img class="full" src="/assets/2025-06-08-cthulhu-painting/R0001202.JPG" />

-Progressively wet blend in lighter colours on waves and tips of waves.
+Progressively wet blended in lighter colours on waves and tips of waves.

 <img class="full" src="/assets/2025-06-08-cthulhu-painting/R0001204.JPG" />

-Go up to a blend of Turquoise and Wolf Grey on the wave peaks.
-We will drybrush pure Wolf Grey later around the rocks and tentacles for the foam.
+Blend of Turquoise and Wolf Grey on the wave peaks.
+I'm going to drybrush pure Wolf Grey later around the rocks and tentacles for the foam.

 <img class="full" src="/assets/2025-06-08-cthulhu-painting/R0001208.JPG" />